 Double space, double space.
 Not too lovey-dovey because that's creepy.
 You have to be professional, but friendly, so like "Hi, Patti," and then end it with "Best," Not “Talk Soon!”, etc." No, no, no, no, no, no, no. Then follow up a week to 2 weeks later.

 That’s when I got the interview with John, her other assistant, he’s the sweetest.

 What's his role?

 John takes care of more of the administrative work, such as dealing with emails, phone calls, deliveries and orders, and the calendar.
-Then Taylor, her other assistant, is basically Patti’s right hand, who travels with her everywhere.
-He’s her second brain, so that's the whole team.
+Then Taylor, her other assistant, is basically Patti’s right hand, who travels with her everywhere and is always her first assistant on set and in the studio, so that's the whole team.
 It's just three of them, plus a couple of interns.
-For me, It's going really well because there have been a lot of interns coming in and out, but they never came back after their first days.
+For me, It's going really well because there have been some interns coming in and out, but they didn’t come back after their first days.

 So why didn’t you fizzle out like the others?

 I would say I'm super organized, dedicated, professional and polite, but also you can't be a robot.
-I've seen other kids who sit there quietly the whole day.
-I'm more like, already from day one, I was kind of making jokes, and they looked at me like "Who do you think you are?
-You're not our friend."
-I'm just like that naturally, I'm a really outgoing person and I just immediately was so warm.
+I've seen other interns who sit there quietly the whole day.
+I was immediately so warm.
+I'm just like that naturally, I'm a really outgoing person.

-I wanted to make them feel immediately, which I think I did, that I'm a person too and I'm here because I love it and I love the people in this industry, and it's a big family, and I want to be part of that family so accept me.
+I wanted to make them feel immediately, which I think I did, that I'm a person too and I'm here because I love it and I love the people in this industry.

 But there are boundaries, no?